Fran Pavley: State Assembly

-Pavley was elected to represent the 41st Assembly District at the California State Assembly for the maximum of three 2-year terms, from 2000 to 2006.
+Pavley was elected to represent the 41st District in the California State Assembly for the maximum of three 2-year terms, from 2000 to 2006.
 Pavley was a member of the Assembly Budget Committee, the Education Committee, the Transportation Committee, and the Water, Parks and Wildlife Committee.
 She was the Chair of the Budget Committee on Resources.

 Legislation

 During her 14 years as a legislator, Pavley authored three major climate-change bills to reduce greenhouse gas emissions in California.
 In 2016, Governor Jerry Brown signed Pavley's SB 32, establishing a target to reduce GHG emissions to 40 percent below 1990 levels by 2030.
 The law extended and expanded upon AB 32, which Pavley co-authored in 2006 and was signed by Governor Arnold Schwarzenegger, that required a reduction in GHG emissions to 1990 levels by 2020.
 During her first term in the Assembly, Pavley authored AB 1493, requiring a reduction in GHG emissions from vehicle tailpipes, signed by Governor Gray Davis in 2002.
 In 2010 President Barack Obama implemented national clean car standards, modeled on AB 1493, also widely known as the "Pavley law."
 During a special ceremony in the White House Rose Garden, the President personally thanked Senator Pavley for her work on creating a clean, safe, secure energy future for California and the United States.

-Some of Senator Pavley's legislative victories in the Senate included authoring laws establishing California's first statewide regulation of groundwater basins (SB 1168, SGMA) and SB 1425, the water-energy nexus law that measures the carbon intensity in the movement and treating of water; stiffening penalties for mortgage fraud; banning lead and cadmium in children's jewelry; implementing California's first regulations for oil and gas well stimulation techniques like fracking and acidizing; and setting new safety standards for gas storage wells in response to the massive gas leak at Porter Ranch, Los Angeles in her district.
+Some of Pavley's legislative victories in the Senate included authoring laws establishing California's first statewide regulation of groundwater basins (SB 1168, SGMA) and SB 1425, the water-energy nexus law that measures the carbon intensity in the movement and treating of water; stiffening penalties for mortgage fraud; banning lead and cadmium in children's jewelry; implementing California's first regulations for oil and gas well stimulation techniques like fracking and acidizing; and setting new safety standards for gas storage wells in response to the massive gas leak at Porter Ranch, Los Angeles in her district.

 State Senate

 Pavley was elected to the 23rd State Senate District in 2008 by a wide margin.
 In 2012, redistricting changed the legislative boundaries and she ran in the 27th State Senate District in 2012.
 In the Senate, Pavley served as chair of the Senate Natural Resources and Water Committee.
-In addition, Senator Pavley was a member of the following Senate committees: Health, Energy, Utilities and Communications; Transportation and Housing, as well as Environmental Quality.
-She also chaired a Select Committee on Climate Change and AB 32 Implementation, and served on the Select Committee on Autism.
+In addition, she was a member of the following Senate committees: Health, Energy, Utilities and Communications; Transportation and Housing, as well as Environmental Quality.
+Pavley also chaired a Select Committee on Climate Change and AB 32 Implementation, and served on the Select Committee on Autism.